Black Celebration: Legacy

+Black Celebration marked the end of a run of albums with Miller, Jones and Wilder co-producing, with Wilder saying "it signaled the end of a co-production relationship ... – although, I should add, not a falling out."
 The album helped the band turn the corner and move away from the teenybopper image they'd acquired in their early years, and became a cult classic, helping to set the template for "doom-laden alternative rock."
 Fletcher later recognised it as a "classic Depeche Mode fan favourite" among the band's albums in the EPK for their 1998 compilation The Singles 86>98, and said he found that "Black Celebration has got a collection of songs on there that's absolutely fantastic."
+Gore, also in 1998, said that the album marked a turning point for the band, saying "since the Black Celebration album we've started getting things right."
 Trent Reznor of Nine Inch Nails cited Black Celebration and its subsequent tour as an influence, saying that it helped inspire him to write the album Pretty Hate Machine (1989).
 Said Reznor, "DM was one of our favorite bands and the Black Celebration record took my love for them to a new level."
 American DJ Shadow cited Black Celebration as an influence, as did Wesley Eisold of rock band Cold Cave.